-As I continue to figure out what path I’m going to take, I’m learning to accept that your 20s are your sowing season.
-I’m not going to have everything figured out and put together.
-As much I want to have my own place and to be living lavish, that’s not the plan for me right now.
+As I continue to figure out what path I’m going to take, I’m learning to accept that majority of my 20s will be my sowing season.
 It’s time for trial and error and I’m ready to see what God has in store.
 I’m letting go of this idea of perfection and fear of failure.
-I know the rewards I get in return will be more satisfying knowing all the hard work that was put it in.

 In this sowing season remember…

 It’s not a race

 As the saying goes, “slow and steady wins the race”.
 No one’s life is about who finishes first.
 It’s about going at your own pace and living out the life that was planned for you.
 Someone’s life can look like it’s taking off and all these great things are happening overnight, but you don’t know how hard they’re working behind the scenes.
 That person could’ve taken 5+ years before seeing results.
 So before thinking that where you are isn’t good enough, remember that it’s exactly where you’re meant to be.